Guillermo Tolentino: Career

-Tolentino, upon returning from Europe in 1925, was appointed as a professor at the University of the Philippines' School of Fine Arts and opened his studio in Manila on January 24.
+Upon returning from Europe in 1925, Tolentino was appointed professor at the University of the Philippines' School of Fine Arts and opened his Manila studio on January 24 of that year.

-Along with thirteen artists, Tolentino joined a contest in 1930 to design the Bonifacio Monument.
-Instead of basing the statues on printed materials, he interviewed people who participated in the Philippine Revolution.
-Bonifacio's figure was based on the bone structure of Espiridiona Bonifacio, the Supremo's surviving sister.
-Down to seven entries, the committee had its winners by July 29.
-Tolentino's entry won first place and was given a cash prize of 3,000 pesos.
+In 1930, Tolentino entered a competition to design the Bonifacio Monument alongside thirteen other artists.
+Rather than relying solely on printed materials, he interviewed participants of the Philippine Revolution.
+For anatomical accuracy, Bonifacio's figure was based on the bone structure of Espiridiona Bonifacio, the Supremo's surviving sister.
+The committee selected the winning designs on July 29; Tolentino's entry won first prize and a cash award of 3,000 pesos.

-In 1935, Rafael Palma, president of the University of the Philippines, commissioned Tolentino to sculpt the Oblation, a statue based on the second stanza of Jose Rizal's Mi ultimo adios.
-Tolentino used concrete to create the statue but it was painted to look like bronze.
-The statue's model was Anastacio Caedo, his assistant, whose physique was combined with the proportion of Virgilio Raymundo, his brother-in-law.
+In 1935, University of the Philippines President Rafael Palma commissioned Tolentino to sculpt the Oblation, a statue inspired by the second stanza of Jose Rizal's Mi ultimo adios.
+Tolentino sculpted the piece in concrete and painted it to resemble bronze.
+His assistant, Anastacio Caedo, served as the primary model, while the physical proportions were adapted from Tolentino's brother-in-law, Virgilio Raymundo.

-The University of the Philippines Alumni Association requested Tolentino on October 25, 1935, to construct an arch commemorating the inauguration of the Commonwealth of the Philippines but it was never built, because of the war.
+On October 25, 1935, the University of the Philippines Alumni Association requested that Tolentino design a commemorative arch for the inauguration of the Commonwealth of the Philippines.
+However, the project was never built due to the outbreak of war.

-In the absence of Fernando Amorsolo, Tolentino was appointed acting director of the School of Fine Arts and eventually became its director two years later, on August 4, 1953.
+During Fernando Amorsolo's absence, Tolentino was appointed acting director of the School of Fine Arts.
+He officially became the director two years later, on August 4, 1953.

-Besides monuments, Tolentino made smaller sculptures, which are now located in the National Museum of Fine Arts and busts of heroes at the Malacañang Palace.
-He also designed the medals of the Ramon Magsaysay Award and the seal of the Republic of the Philippines.
+In addition to his monumental works, Tolentino created smaller sculptures that are now housed in the National Museum of Fine Arts, as well as busts of heroes displayed at Malacañang Palace.
+He also designed the Ramon Magsaysay Award medals and the seal of the Republic of the Philippines.

-Later years
+Later years and death

-In 1955, Tolentino retired from service in the University of the Philippines and returned to private practice.
-He received various awards and distinctions in his later years, most notably his declaration as National Artist by Ferdinand Marcos on May 15, 1973.
+In 1955, Tolentino retired from the University of the Philippines and returned to private practice.
+He received various awards and distinctions in his later years, most notably his designation as a National Artist by President Ferdinand Marcos on May 15, 1973.

-Death

-Tolentino died at 8:00 p.m. on July 12, 1976, at his house in Retiro Street, Quezon City, twelve days before his 86th birthday.
-He was interred at the Libingan ng mga Bayani, which was part of his privileges as a national artist.
+Tolentino died on July 12, 1976, at his home on Retiro Street in Quezon City.
+He was interred at the Libingan ng mga Bayani, a privilege accorded to National Artists.